Lennix/HappyAuction/readme.txt

                     less than mbid if there are bidders, otherwise equal.
     - item.buyout:  the buyout price or 0 if there is no buyout
     - item.stats:   a list of stat objects containing:
-        - text:     stat text as seen in tooltip. example: '+42 Intelligence'
+        - text:     stripped stat text from tooltip. example: if tooltip is:      '+295 Minimum Damage' stat.text will be:  'Minimum Damage'
         - value1-4: stat values. for most stats only value1 will be used.
     - item.sockets: a list of socket objects containing:
         - name:     gem stat name. example: 'Dexterity'